-Just like yacht financing and insurance, I get a lot of questions from clients and customers about yacht surveys, so here are some frequently asked questions and answers.
-I am not a yacht surveyor, but I certainly attend quite a few and have dealt with a lot of yacht surveyors over the years.
+Just like yacht financing and insurance, we get a lot of questions from clients and customers about yacht surveys, so here are some frequently asked questions and answers.
+We are not a yacht surveyor, but we certainly attend quite a few and have dealt with a lot of yacht surveyors over the years.
 Feel free to contact any of the surveyors listed below directly, or you can always Contact Me anytime with any of your yachting needs.

 1. Do I need a survey?